usaid-cs/yesterday-i-learned/biology.md

 - Hot dildos are used to treat [prostate enlargement](https://www.niddk.nih.gov/health-information/urologic-diseases/prostate-problems/prostate-enlargement-benign-prostatic-hyperplasia).
 [This one guy](https://old.reddit.com/r/WTF/comments/pimyam/sniffsniff_do_you_smell_something_burning/hbsy2dg/?context=3) swears by it.
 - [Camels](https://en.wikipedia.org/wiki/Camel#Biology) have an organ in the mouth called the [dulla](https://en.wikipedia.org/wiki/Dulla), which they whip out during courtship.
 Rumour has it that females are attracted to this organ.
 - ["Intersex"](https://en.wikipedia.org/wiki/Intersex) is a medical term that says a baby wasn't born within binary notions of male or female bodies, in terms of chromosomes and reproductive organs.
 You can have a gender of "intersex" only if you *are* intersex (unless, of course, you subscribe to the idea that you can identify as anything).
-- [Sex induces labour](https://www.healthline.com/health/pregnancy/sex-to-induce-labor#what-the-research-says).
-The penis will not poke the child's head.
-Semen is not required.
-Use a condom.
 - [Thinking really hard does not significantly increase energy expenditure](https://www.scientificamerican.com/article/thinking-hard-calories/)
 - [Annual plants](https://en.wikipedia.org/wiki/Annual_plant) die off every year.
 They don't grow from the same plant again.
 They rely on seeds from last year to propagate.
 [Perennual plants](https://en.wikipedia.org/wiki/Perennial_plant) survive the winter, but not necessarily every winter.
 - 雪蛤 hasma is [frog fallopian tubes](https://en.wikipedia.org/wiki/Hasma), actually, not birds.